sreejeshsj/sreejeshsj/README.md

 # 👋 Hey there, I'm Sreejesh A!

 ## 💻 About Me
 I'm a passionate **Fullstack Developer, MCA student, and Tech Explorer** from Kerala, India 🇮🇳.
 Currently pursuing my **Master of Computer Applications** from Government Engineering College, Thrissur (under APJ Abdul Kalam Technological University).
-Whether it's solving tricky problems on LeetCode, experimenting with backend frameworks, or casually dreaming up a 3D zombie game—I enjoy the journey of learning as much as the destination.
+Whether it's solving tricky problems on LeetCode, experimenting with backend frameworks, I enjoy the journey of learning as much as the destination.

 I believe in consistency, simplicity, and creating things that solve real problems or spark curiosity.
 When I’m not coding, you’ll probably find me relaxing with a cup of tea ☕ and enjoying good conversations.